flatironinstitute/sciware/26_DataFormats/main.md

 - Desirable properties of file formats
 - Overview of the trade-offs

+This section is fairly abstract--don't worry, we'll be looking at examples soon!

 Today is about the **trade-offs** imposed by different formats, and making **choices** that fit our situation and goals.